A summary of 20th & 21st Century History of the Christian Brethren Assembly

 Truly, only God knows the answers to such questions and so we wait on Him, praying, and seeking to serve Him faithfully day by day.
 Meanwhile our arms and hearts are open to welcome seekers of truth and those who are already Christians, and any who may like to join us in meeting the current challenges!

-From 23 March 2020 our church building was closed by Order of the NSW Government, until the COVID-19 virus pandemic is brought under control.
-Our leadership team is working on alternative mechanisms to facilitate corporate worship and teaching via the Internet, Zoom, and mobile phones, etc.
+From 23 March 2020 our church building was closed by Order of the NSW Government, until the COVID-19 virus pandemic was brought under control.
+Our leadership team worked on alternative mechanisms to facilitate corporate worship and teaching via the Internet, Zoom, and mobile phones, etc.

-And we are hoping we can help our neighbours to cope with these very unusual, maybe once in a lifetime, circumstances.
-No matter what, we want to share God's love and the Gospel of Peace and Hope that the Lord Jesus Christ brought to all mankind on that first Easter over 2000 years ago.
+And we hope we helped our neighbours to cope with those very unusual, maybe once in a lifetime, circumstances.
+No matter what the circumstances, we want to share God's love and the Gospel of Peace and Hope that the Lord Jesus Christ brought to all mankind on that first Easter over 2000 years ago.